-194. In 2003, Nissan/Renault issued an RFQ for the throttle body to be installed in the ZD and YD25 engines.
-In late 2003, DENSO, Hitachi, and Aisan met to coordinate their upcoming responses to the RFQ and agreed that each would retain their existing business.
-Upon information and belief, the meeting took place at Hitachi's office in Ochanomizu, Tokyo DENSO's and , Aisan's and and Hitachi's and attended this meeting Pursuant to the parties' agreement, DENSO was awarded the business for the YD25 Engine and Hitachi was awarded the business for the ZD Engine.
-In follow-up communications, Aisan and Hitachi reached an understanding that the parties would have an open line of communication to discuss future RFQs.
-Upon information and belief, Aisan and Hitachi discussed and coordinated subsequent RFQs.
+189. In 2003, Nissan/Renault issued an RFQ for the throttle body to be installed in the ZD and YD25 engines.
+In late 2003, DENSO, Hitachi, and Aisan met to coordinate their upcoming responses to the RFO and agreed that each would retain their existing business.
+Upon information and belief, the meeting took place at Hitachi's office in Ochanomizu, Tokyo.
+DENSO's , Aisan's and and , and Hitachi's and attended this meeting.
+Pursuant to the parties' agreement, DENSO was awarded the business for the YD25 Engine and Hitachi was awarded the business for the ZD Engine.
+Aisan and Hitachi reached an understanding that the parties would have an open line of communication to discuss subsequent RFQs as well.
+Upon information and belief, Aisan and Hitachi discussed and coordinated their subsequent RFQs.